Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-which cannot work for several reasons, so that $H$ fixes a line or $2$-space on $\Vmin$.
+which cannot work for several reasons, so that $H$ stabilizes a line or $2$-space on $M(E_7)$.
 The exact same module appears as $W'$ in the eighth case as well, so this method works there.